CHERP’s Directors have a wealth of experience conducting research to detect, understand, and eliminate disparities in health and health care.

 The categories and/or domains of disparities research can include:

 This Resources page is in progress.
-Check back again for more information...
+Check back frequently for newly added information...

 CHERP Investigators may access the CHERP SharePoint Site by clicking on the CHERP link below.